etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 !!! info
     For more information, visit [Navegation Stack](../concepts/subapp-structure.md#navigation-stack) concept in Sub-application Structure Page.

-!!! note
+!!! info
-    For more information about the Language management and translations, visit [Languague ](../concepts/subapp-structure.md#language) concepts.
+    For more information about the language management and translations, visit [Languague](../concepts/subapp-structure.md#language) concept.

+!!! info
+    For more information about Subapplication Params, visit [Params from Etendo Mobile](../concepts/subapp-structure.md#params-from-etendo-mobile) concept

 ### Visualizing the sub-applications